 respite & retreat

 Kernow Positive Support (KPS) Sadly, Kernow Positive Support has to announce the closure of our National Residential Retreat, Respite, Education and Training Centre on 30th September 2016.
-KPS Trebullom also supplied a temporary accommodation solution for those within the Southwest peninsula with housing related needs (Known as KPS Trebullom).
-KPS Trebullom is the first facility of its kind in the UK.
-Through our work with people with HIV we have recognised a need not only for people to have the opportunity to come to terms with this debilitating illness by attending a respite and retreat centre, there is also a need to improve HIV awareness through training opportunities to the public and professionals alike. we were proud to give over 2,000 individuals respite and retreat, providing over 25 individuals with short and long-term emergency accommodation.
+KPS Trebullom also supplied a temporary accommodation solution for those within the Southwest peninsula with housing related needs KPS Trebullom was the first facility of its kind in the UK.
+Through our work with people with HIV we had recognised a need, not only for people to have the opportunity to come to terms with this debilitating illness by attending a respite and retreat centre, there is also a need to improve HIV awareness through training opportunities to the public and professionals alike. we were proud to give over 2,000 individuals respite and retreat, providing over 25 individuals with short and long-term emergency accommodation.
 Also, we were able to give a vast array of the members of the public, professionals and other individuals access to HIV Awareness Training as well as maintaining our HIV Awareness to schools and colleges throughout the county.

 Charities had always proven to provide a slightly cheaper alternative to the statutory health care system, by the very nature of utilising volunteers and keeping paid-staff to an absolute minimum, yet providing a service with professionalism, empathy and an understanding of the important issues concerning HIV.
 To this end, KPS attempted to compliment services already available at a cost-effective level that was and still remains unavailable within the UK.

 What is Respite Care?